 Oconee County voters head to the polls next Tuesday, Nov.
 8, to decide whether the collection of a 1-cent sales tax for education should continue.
-The fourth education special-purpose, local-option sales tax would fund facility improvements and technology upgrades.
+The fourth would fund facility improvements and technology upgrades.

-The School Board has compiled a list of projects that would be funded with the tax.
+The School Board has that would be funded with the tax.

 Without the continuation of E-SPLOST, the only sources of funding are the General Fund and a small percentage of state capital outlay funds alloted for specific projects, he says.